 In other instances, plaintiffs who become severely injured and feel they have been unjustly denied benefits from the insurance provider seek the compensation they feel they deserve, as is the case of Boswell, Pennsylvania resident Susan G. Harris.

-Harris, who reportedly suffers from serious brain injuries, claims that Unum asked for an independent medical examination to be conducted to determine the full extend of her injuries, despite the fact that the provider had previously approved her short-term disability claim, according to the Tribune-Democrat.
+Harris, who reportedly suffers from serious brain injuries, claims that Unum asked for an independent medical examination to be conducted to determine the full extent of her injuries, despite the fact that the provider had previously approved her short-term disability claim, according to the Tribune-Democrat.

 Unum Group, which is based in Chattanooga, Tennessee, reportedly provides benefits for 37 percent of current Fortune 500 companies and a total of 171,000 businesses in the US and UK, according to its Web site.